NetApp/trident/docs/getting-started/deploying-trident.rst

 =========================

-You already created a *temporary* :ref:`backend <Backend configuration>` in 3 to provision a volume for that Trident uses for its own metadata.
+You already created a *temporary* :ref:`backend <Backend configuration>` in step 3 to provision a volume for that Trident uses for its own metadata.

 The installer does not assume that you want to use that backend configuration for the rest of the volumes that Trident provisions.
 So Trident forgot about it.

 Create a storage backend configuration that Trident will provision volumes from.
-This can be the same backend configuration that you used in 3, or something completely different.
+This can be the same backend configuration that you used in step 3, or something completely different.
 It's up to you.

 .. code-block:: bash